EdgeOne CLI

 During initialization, based on the instructions and your needs, the

-folder and sample functions will be generated under the project root directory.
+edge-functions or node-functions folder and example functions will be generated in the project root directory.
 Subsequently, you can continuously add new and develop functions under this folder.
 For detailed usage of functions, see the documentation.

 After initialization, enter the local development stage: